 Is Any Type of Pumpkin Good for Cats?

-A tiny amount of pumpkin isn’t bad for cats.
-Giving your cat plain canned pumpkin that’s unprocessed with no additives can aid digestion as it’s full of fiber and water.
+A small amount of pumpkin isn’t bad for cats.
+It has health benefits.
+Giving your cat plain canned pumpkin that is unprocessed with no additives can aid digestion as it’s full of fiber and water.
 Pumpkin can often be used to help treat diarrhea in cats and dogs and also contains minerals and vitamins such as vitamins C and K, as well as potassium and phosphorus.